Salvia clevelandii: Distribution and habitat

-This species is found throughout portions of Southern California and northwestern Baja California, in chaparral and coastal sage scrub.
-It is distributed along the coast of San Diego County, the Peninsular Ranges of San Diego and Orange counties, and in northwestern Baja California, from the border to the northern portion of the Central Desert in the southern Sierra de San Pedro Martir.
+Salvia clevelandii is found throughout portions of Southern California and northwestern Baja California, in chaparral and coastal sage scrub.
+It is distributed along the coast of San Diego County, the Peninsular Ranges of San Diego and Orange counties, and in northwestern Baja California, from the border to the northern portion of the central desert in the southern Sierra de San Pedro Martir.

 Cultivation

-Salvia clevelandii is a popular Southwest USA landscape plant, cultivated since the 1940s.
+Salvia clevelandii is a popular Southwest US landscape plant, cultivated since the 1940s.
 Plants prefer dry summers, good drainage, and tolerate full sun in cooler areas.
 As a landscape plant they have a relatively short life span of five to ten years.
 They are hardy to -7 °C.